kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Elizabeth Stanley (u/s Clio/Kira), Max von Essen (Sonny), Larry Marshall (Danny Maguire/Zeus), Annie Golden (Calliope/Aphrodite), NaTasha Yvette Williams (Melpomene/Medusa), Kevin Duda (Thalia/Siren/Young Danny/\'80s Singer/Cyclops), Veronica J Kuehn (Euterpe/Siren/\'40s Singer/Thetis), Chauntee Schuler (Erato/Siren/\'40s Singer/Eros/Hera), Jesse Warren Nager (Terpsicore/Siren/\'80s Singer/Hermes/Centaur)

+MASTER'S NOTES
+: Filmed in 16:9 widescreen.
+Audio from external MD recorder which is very clear, except for the last 2 minutes or so of the video, which uses the video camera's built-in mic.
+(The transition should be fairly smooth and only detectable on headphones.)
+Almost no obstructions and very few blackouts (only in between scenes).
+Mix of close zooms and some wide shots to see the entire ensemble.
+This show is such hilariously awesome crack.
+I don't think I could ever get sick of it.
+Elizabeth Stanley and Max von Essen capture the essence of Clio/Kira and Sonny so perfectly well and they have fantastic chemistry together.
+The ensemble members are also really fun to watch.
+Some of their antics are worth the price of admission by themselves.

 # Y